matanmazor/asymmetry/README.md

 # Metacognitive asymmetries in visual perception

-Full data and code, for a Registered Report about metacognitive asymmetries in visual perception.
+A Registered Report about metacognitive asymmetries in visual perception.

 Stage-1 RR is available here: